-The second largest town in Bhutan, Phuentsholing shares its borders with the Indian State of West Bengal, serving as an entry point for travellers from Kolkata and Siliguri, and is an important economic hub of Bhutan.
+The second largest town in Bhutan, Phuentsholing shares its borders with the Indian State of West Bengal.
+Serving as an entry point for travellers from Kolkata and Siliguri, it is an important economic hub of Bhutan.
 An urban centre, it is more developed than most of the towns of Bhutan, yet it has a perfect amount of nature's touch.
 It offers an experience like nothing else.
 Home to different communities, it's a must-visit place in Bhutan.

 Monasteries, Good place to shop in Bhutan, Developed area.

 The place is not so quiet which defeats the purpose of seeking peace in Bhutan.

 Ask a question from the travellers who have experience.